 Readjusting to a sober lifestyle can be extremely mentally and emotionally taxing.
 You may find that some tasks that came easily to you before are suddenly challenging or difficult to perform.
 In these instances, it’s essential that we practice self-compassion and acknowledge the journey we’ve taken.
-Creating a space of understanding for ourselves can help us to readjust to sober living with grace and without sweating the little things.
+Creating a space of understanding for ourselves can help us to readjust to sobriety with grace and without sweating the little things.

 Self-compassion is a skill that can be developed just like any other.
 One of the best ways to develop self-compassion is by talking through our issues with a licensed professional.
 This can be done before, during, or after treatment.

 Another way to develop self-compassion is by analyzing our self-talk.
 When we talk to ourselves, we have to assess whether or not we would talk to someone else that way.
 Would we say, “You’re a failure” or “You can’t do anything right” to a close friend?
 A relative we care about?
 Hopefully, the answer is no. Thus, we also shouldn’t talk to ourselves that way.
 Monitoring and even policing our self-talk is a good first step in changing the way we talk to and view ourselves.

 A final way we can develop self-compassion is through journaling.
 Journaling has many benefits in addiction recovery, and this is just one of them.
 By keeping a daily journal, we can document our highs and our lows, providing an honest insight into our daily lives.
 When we can see our progress and struggles develop over time, we can begin to humanize ourselves and realize that, at the end of the day, we’re just trying our best.
 This can be an important beginning in viewing ourselves as real people who are worthy of love and respect.